ReyFScode/DSO-notes/Docker notes.md

 ```

 ###### 2- docker compose container keeps shutting down
-The first thing you should try is add `stdin_open: true` to the compose service that's shutting down, this is equivalent to the -i flag in docker run and should keep it open.
+The first thing you should try is add `stdin_open: true` & `tty: true` to the compose service that's shutting down, this is equivalent to the -i flag in docker run and should keep it open.
 If that doesn't work you can do a hacky little trick to keep containers from shutting down when created via docker compose, sometimes the *entrypoint /bin/bash* keep-alive trick doesn't work for docker-compose, but if you add:
 `entrypoint: /bin/tail -F anything` (yes, actually write anything)
 to the service section the container should stay open for exec sessions (will only work for Linux based images).